4-H Youth Development

 Events and Activities

 The Pumpkin Growing Contest is sponsored by Burt's Pumpkin Farm.
 The Farm will provide the seeds and sponsor the county contest.
 County winners will receive awards for 1st, 2nd and 3rd place pumpkins.
 Pumpkin weights will also be entered into the State 4-H Pumpkin Contest.
-Complete the form: Pumpkin Grow Application and return it to the 4-H Club box at school or the Dawson County Extension Office before May 1.
+Complete the form: Pumpkin Grow Application and return it to the Dawson County Extension Office.